rubenafo/trendyways/README.md

 * RSI (Relative Strength Index) (n-th order)
 * Average True Value (ATV)

-Detailed documentation is provided in the /docs folder.

 Tests
 -------------
 At the top of this README there is a link to the coverage and test results from Travis and CoverAll.